benbalter/benbalter.github.com/posts/_posts/2012-10-01-welcome-to-the-post-CMS-world.md

 Jekyll is a blog-aware static site generator, the move to which, was primarily motivated by a desire to embrace the brave new, [post-CMS world](http://developmentseed.org/blog/2012/07/27/build-cms-free-websites/) we find ourselves in.
 While WordPress is great, [130 outages over the past six months (totalling more than a day's worth of downtime)](http://cl.ly/image/1M420a152e1z), left a bit to be desired in terms of hosting.

+The old site (shared hosting provided by Bluehost) generally served flat HTML files from disk (generated on a regular basis by [W3 Total Cache](http://wordpress.org/extend/plugins/w3-total-cache/)), but fired up WordPress on every request (on top of the often slugish Apache).

+WordPress can be [configured to fly](http://wordpress.org/extend/plugins/batcache/) given the right setup, and that's exactly what I set out to do.
+Spun up a shiny new AWS box, got Nginx with microcache up and running, APC for opcode, page, and object cache, and put everything behind varnish.

+## Performance

 ### Homepage